hanrichard/Notebook/interview/interview_intro.md

 ## Projects

 ### nearmap
+View, measure, and manage your projects and locations on the cloud.
+MapBrowser web-based mapping software gives you control and insight, whenever you need it.

+#### ai-portal
+- next js, graphql
+#### ecommerce

+#### day to day work
+- build features
+- help junior dev

 ### Revenue nsw
 #### MARS trasformation
 Landtax applicaton, old system has been using for 15+ years, so, due to some fatal reasons,